 Thank you for considering a four week residency rotation with SEARHC.
 We currently accept residents who are in their second and third years of training.

 In all our four week rotations, you will experience living in Southeast Alaska with access to amazing winter and summer recreational activities.
 World class outdoor activities include: downhill & cross country skiing, hiking, biking, fishing, hockey and more.

 Key Responsibility #1:

 Provide clinical health care services to the inpatients and emergency room patients of Mt.
-Edgecumbe Hospital to include evaluations, clinical analysis, recommendations and complex diverse methods of therapy and treatment under the supervison of an attending physician.
+Edgecumbe Medical Center to include evaluations, clinical analysis, recommendations and complex diverse methods of therapy and treatment under the supervision of an attending physician.

 Key Responsibility #2:

 Provide clinical health care services to the ambulatory patients to include evaluations, clinical analysis, recommendations and complex diverse methods of therapy and treatments.
 This may include field visits to remote locations.
 Attending physician will be readily available for consultation.

 Key Responsibility #3:

 Takes evening/night/weekend call as assigned by the Medical Director.
 Clinical work will be supervised by an attending physician.